serglockhart/my-site/README.md

 - [ ] Optimize and lazy load images (use gatsby-image, gatsby-background-image)
 - [ ] Further improve site using PWA audit as guide (use gatsby-plugin-google-tagmanager, SEO component)
 - [ ] Add websites to Projects section
+- [ ] Change form to formik or react-hook-form
 - [ ] Add Dark Mode feature

 ---